-Net sales for the year ended December 31, 2012 were \$2,921.9, \$172.6 or approximately 6.3% above 2011 net sales.
-The components of the net sales increase are the following:
+Net sales for the year ended December 31, 2013 were \$3,194.3, an increase of \$272.4 or approximately 9.3% as compared to 2012 net sales.
+The components of the net sales increase are as follows:

-Net Sales-Consolidated December 31, 2012
+Net Sales-Consolidated December 31, 2013

-Product volumes sold 6.3%
+Product volumes sold 3.8%

-Pricing/Product mix (1.1%)
+Pricing/Product mix (1.9%)

-Foreign exchange rate fluctuations (0.8%)
+Foreign exchange rate fluctuations (0.5%)

-Acquired product lines (1) 3.1%
+Acquired product lines (1) 7.6%

-Change in fiscal calendar (0.6%)

-Sales in anticipation of information systems upgrade (0.6%)
+Sales in anticipation of information systems upgrade

-Net Sales increase 6.3%
+Net Sales increase 9.3%

-(1) On October 1, 2012, the Company acquired the L'IL CRITTERS and VITAFUSION gummy vitamin dietary supplement business.
-On June 28, 2011, the Company acquired BATISTE dry shampoo.
-Net sales of these acquired product lines subsequent to the acquisition are included in the Company's results.
-(See Note 6 to the consolidated financial statements included in this Annual Report for further information.)
+(1) On October 1, 2012, the Company acquired the L'IL CRITTERS and VITAFUSION gummy dietary supplement business.
+Net sales of these product lines are included in the Company's results since the date of acquisition.

-The volume change primarily reflects increased sales of products in both Consumer Domestic and Consumer International, partially offset by unfavorable product mix and pricing primarily in Consumer Domestic.
+The volume change primarily reflects increased product sales in the Consumer Domestic and Consumer International segments partially offset by lower SPD sales.
+Lower price/mix in Consumer Domestic and SPD was partially offset by favorable price/mix in Consumer International.
 Sales in the first quarter of 2012 were negatively impacted due to a timing shift in customer orders from the first quarter of 2012 to the fourth quarter of 2011 in anticipation of the January 1, 2012 information systems upgrade in the U.S.